Turning Fifteen on the Road to Freedom

-This is the story of the youngest marcher in the 1965 Selma Voting Rights March, and the broader U.S. Civil Rights Movement.
+This is the true story of the youngest marcher in the 1965 Selma Voting Rights March, and the broader U.S. Civil Rights Movement.

-Straightforward and direct in style, many readers will appreciate this first-hand account of this time period in U.S. history.
+Straightforward and direct in style, many readers will appreciate the first-hand account of this time period in U.S. history.
 The book is fairly short and includes a number of photographs, as well as some illustrations.
 Some of the material is disturbing; the book does not flinch away from the ugliness of the time period.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .